PaulAdrianDev/Emulating-CXL-devices-with-QEMU-VM-tutorial/README.md

 rm .config
 ```

-Now run the next command and go find something else to do because it may take a while. (it may ask you some questions at the start, press y)
+Now run the next commands and go find something else to do because it may take a while. (it may ask you some questions at the start, press y)
 ```
 make -j$(nproc)
+sudo make modules_install
+sudo mkinitramfs -o ~/cxl-qemu/initrd.img 6.17.0-rc6+
 ```

 To verify that it finished successfully you should have a bzImage file